JonathanBowker/AI-model-cards-template/README.md

 This section of the model card should answer what the model should and should not be used for, and why it was created.
 It can also help frame the statistical analysis presented in the rest of the card, including a short description of the user(s), use-case(s), and context(s) for which the model was originally developed.

 ## 3. Factors
-Model cards ideally provide a summary of model performance across a variety of relevant factors including groups, instrumentation, and environments.
+Model Catalogues ideally provide a summary of model performance across a variety of relevant factors including groups, instrumentation, and environments.
 We briefly describe each of these factors and their relevance followed by the corresponding prompts in the model card.

 ### 3.1 Groups
 “Groups” refers to distinct categories with similar characteristics that are present in the evaluation data instances.
 For human-centric machine learning models, “groups” are people who share one or multiple characteristics.
 Intersectional model analysis for human-centric models is inspired by the sociological concept of intersectionality, which explores how an individual’s identity and experiences are shaped not just by unitary personal characteristics – such as race, gender, sexual orientation or health – but instead by a complex combination of many factors.
 These characteristics, which include but are not limited to cultural, demographic and phenotypic (observable characteristics in an individual resulting from the expression of genes) categories, are important to consider when evaluating machine learning models.
 Determining which groups to include in an intersectional analysis requires examining the intended use of the model and the context under which it may be deployed.
 Depending on the situation, certain groups may be more vulnerable than others to unjust or prejudicial treatment.